Sheet Pan Fajitas – Easy Recipe for Chicken Fajitas! | with video

 - Want to use steak?
 Go for it!
 I personally think chicken is better for this particular recipe – if I’m eating steak fajitas, I want a nice grilled flavor on that steak.
 It will work though – thinly slice it and cook it the same way.

 - Want to make shrimp fajitas?
-You can definitely use this recipe!
-Give the vegetables a head start and add the thawed, peeled, deveined shrimp in the last 10 minutes of cooking.
-You’ll have to divide the spice and oil mixture to do it this way.
+The recipe is very similar, except you add the thawed, peeled, deveined shrimp in the last 10 minutes of cooking, to avoid overcooking them.

 - Want to get some prep done ahead of time?
 Aside from making the fajita seasoning, you can also prep all the vegetables the night before.
 Pop them in a bowl or a zip-top bag and all you’ll have that much less chopping to do when you’re ready to make the recipe.